 I don’t know about you, but when I’m looking to impress a date, I like to take them to my favourite, unknown corners of London so they can see how *lowers glasses* cool and unique I really am.
-Cocktails at an unknown rooftop bar, perhaps; or a stroll along a secluded pathway lined with sweet little stores.
+Cocktails at an unknown rooftop bar, perhaps; or a stroll along a secluded pathway lined with sweet little shops.
 You know.
-Real London.
+Real London, aha.

 Noisey: First thing’s first: how does being asked by Robert Smith to play a show work?
 Does he just get on top of a building and send the bat signal?

 Ben: Yeah, it’s a big mascara-covered eye.
 He just sings the intro of “Pictures of You.”

 Did he send a personal email?

 Yeah, I think there was like, a forum-y email to a lot of people he was asking to play.
 But then our manager wrote back to say thank you and that we were trying to make it work, because obviously coming over from the States with a full band and crew is expensive, and we needed to figure out if we could add a couple of other shows, and make it not lose money.
 So then I emailed back saying, “Thank you so much, this is really cool,” not expecting to hear anything back, and all of a sudden: now we’re pen pals.

 I mean, we don’t talk about what we had for breakfast, but it was really kind of – “Oh, he’s a real guy who really likes music.”
 Whether or not he’s at the show tonight or whatever, it’s irrelevant.
 To have one of your idols not only know you exist but to invite you to participate in something they’re doing is amazing.

 And it’s cool that so many albums in that sort of thing is still happening, right?

 Dave: I hope he’s at the show tonight, personally.